peterhendrick/tomb/README.md

 442298e67603b80d4db2e42ba98bb8bd9feb3c652840704e98163949cbbf6f01  tomb.sh
 ```
 * shasum - a program to calculate a hash of a file.
-* -a - to specify the algorithm (256) to calculate the hash of the input file (steggin.sh).
+* -a - to specify the algorithm (256) to calculate the hash of the input file (tomb.sh).
 * && - to do two commands at once if the first command succeeds.
 * cat - a program to concatenate output from a given file (SHASUM).

-The hexadecimal string on the first line of the output represents a unique identity of the downloaded steggin.sh file.
+The hexadecimal string on the first line of the output represents a unique identity of the downloaded tomb.sh file.
 The second line is text of the sha256 that I calculated on my personal machine.
 If they match, you likely have an identical file to the one I wrote.

 If both lines of the output DO NOT match EXACTLY.
 Then STOP and reflect on what you've done so far.
-DELETE your steggin folder and re-download.
+DELETE your tomb folder and re-download.
 It's possible that something went wrong while downloading.

 If both output lines DO match EXACTLY, then that's good, but it is still not enough to be absolutely certain that your download is legitimate.
-A good hacker could give you a malicious steggin.sh file and update the SHASUM file to match their malicious file.
+A good hacker could give you a malicious tomb.sh file and update the SHASUM file to match their malicious file.

 To defend against this type of attack, I have used GnuPG to sign the SHASUM file.